Mount Arbel: The Ultimate Israeli Hiking Experience

 A Must Read for Anyone Who Loves the Outdoors

 Israel is full of attractions, nature reserves and interactive activities.
-Whether it’s your first time visiting the Holy Land, you’re about to embark upon a Birthright Israel trip, or are looking for new sites to visit, you most likely want to see and experience the best of what the country has to offer.
+Whether it’s your first time visiting the Holy Land, you’re about to embark upon Birthright trips, or are looking for new sites to visit, you most likely want to see and experience the best of what the country has to offer.
 Located in Israel’s Lower Galilee region,Mount Arbel is extremely popular among locals and tourists, due to its rich biblical history, breathtaking views of the Sea of Galilee, the Golan Heights and Mount Hermon and many hiking options, varying in length and level of difficulty.
 It is also the only approved base jumping location in the entire State of Israel.

 Tourists, arm yourselves with a map of Mount Arbel and prepare to enjoy the ultimate Israeli hiking experience.